denten-books/plain-text/2-chapter.md

 addressing not only the machinations of poetry and prose, but also of pixel, code, string, script, inscription, list, document, file, record, project, and archive.
 Rather than picky epicureans of high lit, I imagine my fellow travelers as voracious omnivores of text.
-My polemical aside in this chapter is not meant to re-introduce, much less argue for a side in contentious binary distinctions along which meta-commentary of this sort usually unfolds: science vs. the humanities, close reading vs. distant reading.
-In conceiving a field of activity to make space for this book, I cast my vote note for ether/or but for and.
+This brief interjection about value is not meant to re-introduce, much less argue for a side in polarizing debates that set science against the humanities, positivism against relativism, or close reading against distant reading.
+In conceiving a field of activity to make space for this book, I cast my vote not for ether/or but for and.

-This is not to say that I advocate ignorance, nor do I follow the Russian formalist poet Vladimir Mayakovksy, who at the beginning of the last century called on his peers to "cast Pushkin, Dostoevsky, Tolstoy, et al. overboard from the ship of Modernity." foobar citation I hold instead that in the implicit perusal of the subjectively beautiful discourse literary scholars have abandoned vast and fecund textual vistas.
-In privileging the aesthetic, the study of Literature has tied its fate to that of an increasingly vanishing pastime---the leisurely reading of poetry and fiction, of a specific kind, holding a privileged form, sold in preferred manner.
+This is also not to say that I advocate ignorance, nor do I follow the Russian futurist poets, who at the beginning of the last century called on his peers to "cast Pushkin, Dostoevsky, Tolstoy, et al. overboard from the ship of Modernity [@lawton_words_2005]."
+I hold instead that in the implicit perusal of the subjectively beautiful discourse literary scholars may have ceded vast and fecund textual vistas to other disciplines.
+In privileging the aesthetic, the study of Literature has tied its fate to a vision of literature of a specific kind, holding a privileged form, sold in preferred manner.
 Hampered by an artificially limited field of activity, the study of literature so conceived excavates a small, sacred patch of ground at the tip of an immense textual iceberg.
-The results of that strenuous activity sink to join the mass of its submerged and excavated bottom.
+The results of that strenuous activity sink to join the mass of its submerged and unexcavated bottom.
 Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30-page short story by Honoré de Balzac.
 Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns